-If you want to navigate to a directory/folder in your current working directory, you can use the zyee-$ '''
+If you want to navigate to a directory/folder in your current working directory, you can use the command 'cd' to achieve it.
+This is the same for both Mac and Windows.
+For example, if you zyee-$ '''

 ''' zyee-Spwd print working directory